Hogs Dropped into the Close

-Lean hogs were down 17 to 27 cents in the back months, though the October and Dec contract held on for 12 and 47 cent gains respectively.
+Lean hogs were down 17 to 27 cents in the back months on Monday, though the October and Dec contract held on for 12 and 47 cent gains respectively.
 The National Average Base Hog quote for Tuesday afternoon was $78.19.
 CME’s Lean Hog Index was $1.41 lower on 8/30 to $89.26.

 Pork cutout futures were mixed with 57 cent gains to 30 cent losses.
 USDA’s National Pork Carcass Cutout Value was shown as $98.87 in the PM update, up by $5.17 on an $18.06 stronger bellies quote.
 USDA estimated the week’s FI hog slaughter at 484k head, including 2k for Monday.
 That is 5k head lighter than the same week last year.